Shopping Cart

 "This year we gave the baths another try after coming here for 10+ years when visiting the area and climbing Shasta.
 Unfortunately, the bath house last year started to cater to the "mainstream" tourists after the new ownership made major adjustments to policies.

 "Obviously, the new rules posted all over the facility weren't welcomed by their regulars.
 But even with some improvements, it's clearly not the serene, quiet, and beautiful place it used to be.
 The love seems missing from the place - it has a more clinical feel to it.
 It's just another business now ...
-The native Indians who have run a regular sweat lodge as well as ceremonies on their premises have left. [like they had a choice - Ed.]
+The native Indians who have run a regular sweat lodge as well as ceremonies on their premises have left. [like they had any real choice - Ed.]

 "Catering to conservative clients, clothing is required in sauna and creek dip, which is really awkward for someone who knows sauna culture and wants to let everything go during the cold plunge in the creek.